tibortakacs/powershell-argcomplete/README.md

-# powershell-argcomplete
+# PowerShell with `argcomplete`

-how to use Python argcomplete tab completion functionality in PowerShell.
+The project provides solution how to use Python argcomplete tab completion functionality in PowerShell.